lesichkovm/godotenvsec/README.md

 # GoDotEnvSec

-The GoDotEnvSec package creates and loads env vars from an obfuscated .eenv file.
+The GoDotEnvSec package loads env vars from an obfuscated .eenv file.
+It will also help to create an .eenv file and update it later when something changes

 # Install